-Factbox-Vaccine dosing intervals: What countries are doing around the world
+FACTBOX-Vaccine dosing intervals: What countries are doing around the world

 * Regulators who approved the Oxford/AstraZeneca vaccine, to be made in the country by the Serum Institute of India, have recommended it be administered eight to 10 weeks apart.

-Reporting by John Miller in Zurich, Ingrid Melander in Madrid, Kate Kelland in London, Francesco Guarascio in Brussels, Alistair Smout in London and Anthony Deutsch in Amsterdam; Editing by Josephine Mason and Mark Potter
+Reporting by John Miller in Zurich, Ingrid Melander in Madrid, Kate Kelland in London, Francesco Guarascio in Brussels, Alistair Smout in London and Anthony Deutsch in Amsterdam; Editing by Josephine Mason, Mark Potter and Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.